A Recent History of Georgia State University’s Commencement

 With continued growth of the university and commencement, Georgia State moved commencement to the Georgia Dome.
 The university hosted its first commencement at the Georgia Dome in December 2007.
 The change in venue also changed the ceremony’s format.
 While the ceremony no longer recognized students individually, students could invite as many guests as they wished and summer degree candidates were invited to participate at the spring ceremonies, which eliminated the summer ceremonies.
 These venue and format changes were met with great student concern, but in time graduating students grew to appreciate commencement at the Georgia Dome.

-With the decommission and demolition of the Georgia Dome scheduled for Nov.
-20, the Commencement Committee did an exhaustive search to determine options available in the Atlanta area for future ceremonies.
+The Georgia Dome closed permanently in March 2017, and Georgia State’s fall 2016 university-wide commencement was its last in the Dome.
+The Commencement Committee did an exhaustive search to determine options available in the Atlanta area for future ceremonies.
 Most facilities were either unavailable on the dates requested, not large enough to accommodate our ceremony or unwilling to arrange for our event because of possible scheduling conflicts.
 If any of these had been available, they would have required ticketing for commencement.
 The Georgia Dome with its 80,000-seat capacity is the only venue in Atlanta that can accommodate unlimited seating for commencement.
 The Commencement Committee determined the only space available that met our needs is the McCamish Pavilion at the Georgia Institute of Technology.

-Plans for future commencements are still being considered.
+We are excited to announce plans to host future spring commencements in Georgia State Stadium.
+Plans for future fall commencements are still being considered.

 Alma Mater, we are loyal to the name of Georgia State.